 There are three lanes, which do you chose?
-In this photo, the cars are evenly distributed across all three lanes.
-In real-life, people line up, as many as 10 cars deep, in the left lane, while the other two lanes are empty.
+In this photo, people line up, at the left two lanes, while while the right lane is empty.
 Why is this?

 Coming back on the island today, I had a small epiphany.
 We have a toll to get on the island, which is good as it keeps the crime rate low and helps pay for the upkeep of the island (we ask too much of the taxpayers as it is!).
 There are three lanes and they are all identical.
 You can use any of the three lanes to pay by cash, credit card, or use an RFID pass decal.
 The lanes are automated and you have to insert a credit card (or cash) into a machine.